Have your wedding at William Peace University!

 - Housekeeping to clean the facilities before and after both the rehearsal and wedding;

-- Facilities to provide appropriate climate control to the season (Chapel) and routine facility
+- Facilities maintenance to provide appropriate climate control to the season (Chapel) and routine facility maintenance and groundskeeping needs (especially for Gaddy Garden);

-- Office of Visitor Services to reserve the facilities, provide a contract for its use, communicate wedding information on your behalf to applicable Peace staff members, assist with questions and needs prior to and after the wedding, issue deposit refunds, and coordinate on-campus rehearsals with the organist prior to each wedding (Chapel).
+- Office of Visitor Services to reserve the facilities, provide contractual information for its use, communicate regularly with couples and convey wedding information on your behalf to applicable Peace staff members, assist with questions and needs prior to and after the wedding, issue deposit refunds, and coordinate on-campus rehearsals with the organist prior to each wedding (Chapel).

-- Note: The University does not provide assistance or supervision on the day of the wedding nor the rehearsal, thus we recommend that you hire a wedding director, planner or coordinator to assist you, your family & your guests.
-We also recommend that the coordinator (along with any other service providers) contact the Office of Visitor Services several weeks prior to the ceremony to review questions about these guidelines and the facility.
+- Note: The University does not provide assistance or supervision for the wedding or the rehearsal; thus, we recommend that you hire a wedding director, planner or coordinator to assist you, your family and your guests.
+We also require that the coordinator (along with any other service providers and family members who wish to attend) conduct a site visit with the Director of Visitor Services at least three months prior to the ceremony to review any questions about these guidelines, the facility and the recommended dressing areas, and to receive the University’s emergency guideline training.

-- To insure prompt access to the facility at your arrival times for the rehearsal and wedding, and for any other planning purpose visits, we suggest that you call Public Safety at (919) 833-2277 before reaching campus, especially during campus holidays, summer, and weekend hours.
+- To To insure prompt access to the facility at your arrival times for the rehearsal and wedding, and for any other planning purpose visits, please call Public Safety at (919) 833-2277 before reaching campus, especially during campus holidays, summer, and weekend hours.

-- Access to facilities is provided once the first wedding party member or service provider arrives.
-Also, if emergencies occur during your visit, please call this number to ask for assistance with any facility-related or other need.
+- Access to facilities is provided once the first wedding party member or service provider calls for access.
+Also, if emergencies occur during your usages, please call this number to ask for assistance with any facility-related or other need.

-- As noted above, Blue Parlor, directly adjacent to the Chapel may be used for assembly of the bridal party and for photography only, and is not available for floral arranging, dressing, dining, or for supervision of children during the ceremony.
-The Board Room adjacent to the Parlor will remain locked at all times and is not available for use.
-Male members of the bridal party (groom, best man and minister) may use Main Parlor for assembly prior to entering the Chapel from the east fire escape stairwell or prior to entering the Garden.
+- As noted above, Blue Parlor, directly adjacent to the Chapel may be used for assembly of the bridal party immediately prior to the ceremony, and for photography only, and is not available for floral arranging, dressing, dining, or for supervision of children during the ceremony.
+The Board Room adjacent to the Parlor is not available for use.
+Male members of the wedding party (groom, best man and minister) may use Main Parlor for assembly prior to entering the Chapel from the east fire escape stairwell or prior to entering the Garden.

-- The University welcomes clergy of your choosing to officiate your wedding and the University Chaplain, Dr. Lee Carter, is also available for this purpose, and may be contacted directly for his schedule and fee.
+- The University welcomes clergy of your choosing to officiate your wedding.
+The University Chaplain, Dr. Lee Carter, is also available to perform weddings, and may be contacted directly for his schedule and fee.

 - WEDDING MUSIC:

-In Dinwiddie Chapel, should you wish to have organ music as part of your ceremony, please contact the Office of Visitor Services; a list of those approved to play the historic instrument will be provided so that you may contact those musicians directly for availability and fee list.
+- In Dinwiddie Chapel, should you wish to have organ music as part of your ceremony, please contact the Office of Visitor Services to receive contact information for those musicians who are approved to play the historic instrument.
+Arrangements for organ music are contracted directly with the organist and only those musicians on the approved list are permitted to play the Chapel organ.

-- Musicians and recorded music are welcome in Gaddy Garden as long as the amplified level does not disrupt activities in Finch Library nor residents in the various residence halls on campus.
+- In Gaddy Garden, musicians and recorded music are welcome as long as the amplification level does not disrupt activities in Finch Library nor residents in the various residence halls on campus.

 - Outdoor receptions are not permitted.